ClustProject/Clust/docs/source/ingestion/ingestion.interface.rst

-ingestion.DataToCSV
+interface
 =================================

-ingestion.dfToCSV
+data from to multisource
 ------------------------------
-.. automodule:: clust.ingestion.DataToCSV.dfToCSV
+.. automodule:: clust.ingestion.interface.data_from_to_multisource
    :members:
    :undoc-members:
    :show-inheritance: